 View Dr. Kolker's breast reconstruction gallery.
 These before and after photos will assist you in understanding your various options and enable you to set realistic goals for your own surgical outcome.

 In contrast to the results of years past, the art of breast reconstruction utilizes the best plastic surgery techniques for cosmetic breast enhancement in conjunction with the most advanced reconstructive plastic surgery modalities.
 Based on each woman’s desires, anatomy, and oncologic surgical requirements, it may be possible to achieve results that are natural, proportional, and truly aesthetically pleasing.
-Dr. Kolker has a reputation of delivering among the finest breast reconstruction NYC has to offer, due to his meticulous, perfectionist and caring approach to each patient.
+Dr. Kolker has a reputation of delivering among the best breast reconstruction NYC has to offer, due to his meticulous, perfectionist and caring approach to each patient.

 Basics of Breast Reconstruction